jakebasile/clojure-jni-example/README.md

 You should be able to simply run `make` once those are in place.

+## Explanation

+JNI works in a few steps.

+1. Compile a Java file with `native` methods to a `.class` file.
+2. Generate a C header with `javah`.
+3. Use that header in a `.c` file.
+This is the entrypoint into native code from your JVM code.
+4. Compile your C code into a shared library.
+5. Compile your JVM code into a JAR.

+You use the methods definted in the wrapper Java class to call into native code.
+When you run the JAR Java will try to find the shared lib, and if it does it'll call the code as needed.

+For Clojure, there's just the additional step of Java interop.

 ## Gotchas

 1. I couldn't get `System.loadLibrary` to work with my shared library.
 I am unsure if this is by design or not.